 This course provides instruction in sentence-level pronunciation patterns for intermediate and advanced-level ESL students.
 Students learn to recognize their pronunciation problems, to listen to themselves, and to self-correct.

 ESL-143 English Fluency and Vocabulary I

+(Note: The noncredit equivalent of this course is ESL-843N.)
 Advisory: Appropriate score on ESL Placement Test.